1. Introduction

 10. Keeping Property in Good Repair

 f no one is living at the property, it should be secured and the windows boarded over.
 The deputy or their delegate should visit every three months to make sure the property hasn’t been vandalised, illegally occupied or suffered damage such as water ingress.
-A best interest meeting should be held to discuss whether keeping the property boarded up, renting it out or selling it is in the person’s best interest.
+A best interests meeting should be held to discuss whether keeping the property boarded up, renting it out or selling it is in the adult’s best interests.
 If the agreement is to rent it out, a property management company should be appointed to manage the letting.
 If the agreement is to sell, an application to the Court of Protection for authorisation will usually be necessary.

 11. Disbursements Available to Pay for Asset Management